GabrielBena/logseq-public/pages/Quantization.md

 			- The need for further research to enhance the automated quantization tool to enable better quantization of networks.|
 	- ## [[@Quantizing Spiking Neural Networks with Integers]]:
 		- ### Main Findings / Summary:
-			- Developing low-power SNNs is crucial for autonomous agents; SNNs trained with reduced precision can significantly reduce memory usage by ~73% with minimal test error increase.
+			- Developing low-power SNNs is crucial for autonomous agents: SNNs trained with reduced precision can significantly reduce memory usage by ~73% with minimal test error increase.
-			- The biggest effect comes from quantizing neural dynamics, while gradients and error propagation
+			- The biggest effect comes from quantizing neural dynamics, while gradients and error propagation had marginal effects.
 		- ### Limitations:
 			- Need for further study on the interaction and trade-offs in the context of SNNs
 			- The active areas of investigation regarding the effects of restricting the temporal dynamics in SNNs to forms that are amenable to efficient-digital hardware
-			- The requirement for further investigations to better understand the complex trade-offs -
+			- The requirement for further investigations to better understand the complex trade-offs
+	- ## /zotero